Health Administration (HADM) 379

 Introduction to Epidemiology (Revision 2)

 This introductory course in epidemiology provides an analysis of the epidemiologic approach to problems of health and disease.
-The basis principles and methods of epidemiology are presented in three sections of this course.
-The sections are designed to provide the student with a basic understanding of epidemiologic methods and study design and the place of epidemiology in preventive and clinical medicine.
+The basic principles and methods of epidemiology are presented in each unit of this course.
+The units are designed to provide the student with a basic understanding of epidemiologic methods and study design and the place of epidemiology in preventive and clinical medicine.
 This course is designed for students from a wide variety of backgrounds: health services, administrators, policymakers, practitioners, and clinicians.

 HADM 379 is structured for independent study with interactive tutoring.
-The course comprises the following eleven units:
+The course comprises the following 10 units:

 - Unit 1: Introduction to Epidemiology and Dynamics of Disease Transmission

 - Unit 2: Measuring Disease Occurrence

 - Unit 5: The Epidemiological Approach to Causation

 - Unit 7: Communicable Disease and Dynamics of Disease Transmission

 - Unit 10: Health Policy and Planning